indielab/ex_openai/docs/parsingv2.md

 The `TypespecGenerator` module takes a `Schema.t()` and converts it into an Elixir typespec AST.

+## Step 3: Generate complete Elixir modules

+The `ComponentModuleGenerator` combines the parsed schemas and typespecs to generate complete Elixir modules.

 For example, a schema like:
 ```elixir
 %Schema{